MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 __Make sure__ to record the `appId`, `password`, and `tenant` values in the output.
 These values are used by the application to authenticate with Azure.

-For more information on creating and managing Service Principals with the Azure CLI 2.0, see [Create an Azure service principal with Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli).
+For more information on creating and managing service principals with the Azure CLI 2.0, see [Create an Azure service principal with Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli).

 ## Get the code